iShares MSCI Canada Index

 Daily Technical Indicators: [See EWC daily technical indicators chart]

-The daily MACD line is above its signal line since November 1, 2018.
+The daily MACD line is above its signal line since January 2, 2019.
+This is an indication that the short-term trend is up.